picapoll/ItAcademy/README.md

 ![It-Academy Barcelona Activa](https://cibernarium.barcelonactiva.cat/image/company_logo?img_id=11105&t=1561545634790)
 # ItAcademy FrontEnd Project
-This is a team project to build the FrontEnd of the Learning Managment System for the [It-Academy](https://cibernarium.barcelonactiva.cat/it-academy)
+This is a team project to build the FrontEnd of the Learning Management System for the [It-Academy](https://cibernarium.barcelonactiva.cat/it-academy)

 ## General Info
-The main porpuse of this project is creat a tailormade LMS for the teachers, students and the administration people of the [It-Academy](https://cibernarium.barcelonactiva.cat/it-academy).
+The main purpose of this project is create a tailormade LMS for the teachers, students and the administration people of the [It-Academy](https://cibernarium.barcelonactiva.cat/it-academy).

 [First-mockup](https://ninjamock.com/s/RCNDMDx)